Khloe Kardashian Flaunts Major Cleavage In Sultry Instagram Photo

 Khloe Kardashian is no longer dwelling on the recent cheating drama involving her former boyfriend, Tristan Thompson, and Kardashian family friend Jordyn Woods.

-Judging by her latest post to Instagram, the beautiful blonde has apparently decided to put all of the unpleasantness behind her — emerging stronger and more confident from the media scandal that has continuously made headlines over the past two weeks.
+Judging by her latest post to her Instagram page, the beautiful blonde has apparently decided to put all of the unpleasantness behind her — emerging stronger and more confident from the media scandal that has continuously made headlines over the past two weeks.

 Earlier today, the Keeping Up with the Kardashians star took to the popular social media platform to share a sultry boudoir photo.
 The sexy snap was captioned with a very empowering message, one which showed that Khloe is in a very positive frame of mind and feels “grateful” and “happy” to have overcome the rough patch she had recently been through.